 This is a scenic one-lap anti-clockwise multi-terrain course run entirely on National Trust land.
 The cross-country route follows grassy tracks and stoney trails across open parkland, through woodland and working farmland.
 Parts of the course can become muddy during wet weather and is shared with horse-riders, farm vehicles and livestock.
 The route is marked with both permanent way markers and hi-vis temporary signs.
 The start and finish is close to Killerton's visitor car park, cafe and toilet facilities

-Free parking and toilets available in Killerton's visitor car park.
+Toilets are available in Killerton's visitor car park.

 From the Stableblock arch, turn right into the parkland and follow the path uphill (past the stepping logs) towards the metal gate leading into Deer Park.

-Getting There by Public TransportBy Bus
+Getting there by public transportBy Bus

 : Stagecoach in Devon 1/A/B Exeter to Tiverton, alight Killerton Turn (0.75 mile).By train